José Celso Barbosa: Early life and education

+Early career

 The Spanish colonial government initially did not recognize Barbosa's medical degree, as it was not from a known European university.
 The American consul to the island intervened on behalf of Barbosa to have his United States degree recognized, so that he could practice.

 Barbosa provided medical care all over the island.
 He introduced the novel idea of employers paying a fee for the future healthcare needs of their employees (a very early health insurance system).
 In 1893, Barbosa founded the first Puerto Rican cooperative and named it El Ahorro Colectivo.

 Political career

 During the Spanish colonial period, Barbosa was a member of the Partido Autonomista Puro (Pure Autonomous Party), also known as "Partido Histórico" and "Partido Ortodoxo", led by Román Baldorioty de Castro, but left because of ideological differences.

 In 1898, when the United States bombarded and blockaded San Juan during the Spanish–American War, Barbosa and other doctors who lived in Bayamón traveled to the town of Cataño and took a ferry to the capital.
 Barbosa, as a member of the Red Cross, went to the aid of the wounded Puerto Rican and Spanish soldiers.
 He and his party on the ferry had to travel across San Juan Bay at risk, as they were under cannon fire.
 Barbosa and those with him were recommended by the Spanish government for the Cruz de la Orden del Mérito Naval (The Cross of the Order of Naval Merit) for their bravery.

 As a result of the war, the United States made Puerto Rico one of its territories.
 On July 4, 1899, Barbosa formed the pro-statehood Partido Republicano de Puerto Rico.
 He became known as the father of the statehood for Puerto Rico movement.